sii-scRNA-Seq/Visual-Bioinformatics/README.md

 - Open a new terminal prompt
 - Navigate to the front-end directory
 - Run "npm install"
-- Run "ng serve --open"
+- Run "ng serve --open" to launch the front-end in development mode

 # Compiling the application
 - Run "ng build"